femtosense/femtodriverpub/README.md

 Notice the `images.zip` that appears and was unpacked to `docker_data/`. `apb_records` contains the output as before.

+Pickles are notoriously unportable.
+Make sure the pickle is generated using the tool versions as on the machine it is unpacked.

 ## Future

 Updates are planned that will:
 - allow a direct connection `PC <--(USB)--> host <--(SPI)--> SPU`
-    - this will allow for direct issuing of SPI commands from the PC
+    - this will allow for direct issuing of SPI commands from the PC to the SPU
     - it will also enable side-by-side comparison of the SPU and the golden model running inside the docker container
 - allow creation of a more compact programming file for the EVK's SPI flash
+- have a proper serialization format for the FQIR pickle